Career & College Promise FAQs

 Students cannot take classes outside of their pathway until they have completed their entire pathway.

 Yes.
-Students who are admitted into the College Transfer pathway can take up to 8 credit hours.
+Students who are admitted into a College Transfer pathway can take up to 8 credit hours of Spanish or French.
 Students do have the opportunity to submit approved AP/CLEP scores to place into higher-level courses, but they are still limited to 8 credit hours.
 These courses are not a part of the Universal General Education Transfer Component.
 Students who complete these courses with a grade of "C" or better will receive transfer credit.
 The receiving university will determine whether the courses will count as general education, pre-major or elective credit.

 Textbooks and supplies are a student’s responsibility.
 A student’s high school, the school district or another local organization may also cover these costs.
-Students should check with their principal or school counselor to verify how these costs are paid and explore resources available.
+Students should check with their principal or school counselor to verify how these costs are paid and explore available resources.

 The information session is highly recommended and is the first step in the enrollment process.
 The session helps students decide whether the CCP program is a good fit for them while they are still in high school.
 Students and parents will learn the basics of the program, guidelines, deadlines and pathway options available.
-The information session is available online 24/7 on the Information Session page.
+The information session is available online 24/7.

-New Student Orientation is mandatory for newly admitted CCP students.
+New Student Orientation is mandatory for new CCP students.
 Students will learn about college resources, student life, campus safety, course registration and more.
 To register, visit New Student Orientation.

 Students are encouraged to view their schedules in Self-Service to confirm their registration.
 Students can utilize the How to Check Your Class Schedule in WebAdvisor and Self-Service resource as a guide.
 Students can also schedule a CCP advising appointment to meet with a CCP advisor to confirm their schedule.

-For immediate assistance, students can schedule either a Check My Status (students who have not been admitted) or CCP Advising appointment (students who have been admitted) by visiting the CCP Admissions and Advising page.
+For immediate assistance, students can schedule either a Check My Status (students who have not been admitted) or CCP Advising appointment (students who have been admitted) by visiting the CCP Admissions, Advising and Registration page.
 These sessions provide an opportunity for students to meet one-on-one with a CCP staff member.